 There are a number of reasons I think I write.
 Firstly, I’m fascinated by people.
 They excite me, inspire me, bore me, screw me over.
 They make me feel all kinds of emotions from the best to the worst and it is in the reflection of these experiences through writing that I hope I gain a deeper insight into the human disposition.
 They say writing is therapeutic.
 It can be.
 Perhaps that’s why writers think they know it all.
 Because they are finely tuned to explore the depths of being human, of the imagination.
 It’s something that other animals can’t do.
 To seek out a truth because in that there is a moment of kindness and compassion we can hold on to in a world that can be so cruel.

-Perhaps we’re just obsessed with being constantly connected to another world, our own world.
-The one we have created and ultimately control.
+Perhaps we’re just obsessed with being constantly connected to another world, our imagination.
+A world we have created and ultimately control.
 There’s a kind of peace in that.
 In being able to shape your own narrative.
-There’s a reassuring moment in writing something nasty knowing it’s not happening to you.
 There’s also a sense of achievement in knowing you’ve climbed another mountain of words to survive another day.

 We humans are painfully aware of our own end.
 A friend and social psychologists believes to be happy in life we all need a mortality project of some kind.
 Perhaps writing is mine, but perhaps it’s just something I don’t know how not to do.